QuickSpot/walter-arduino/examples/coap/README.md

 antenna connected could damage the radio frontend of the modem.
 Also insert the SIM card before starting the sketch.

-You should now be able to see the incoming message from the [coap.me](coap.me) demo server in the serial monitor.
+You should now be able to see the incomming message from the [coap.me](coap.me) demo server in the serial monitor.